nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `edrec INDEX [c/CATEGORY_NAME] [n/EXPENSE_NAME] [p/PRICE] [t/INTERVAL] [ed/END_DATE]`

-Every parameter except for `INDEX` is optional by themselves, but at least one of other parameters MUST be specified, otherwise the command will not go through.
+Every parameter except for `INDEX` is optional by themselves, but **at least** one of them must be specified in addition to `INDEX`, otherwise the command will not go through.

 | Parameter       | Description                                                                                                                                                                                |
 |-----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|